-- Follow-up fish tumour survey completed in 2021.
-Awaiting results of lab analysis in late 2022 or early 2023. - Based on survey results, prepare a status report and recommend status of BUI based on delisting criteria.
+- Follow-up fish tumour survey completed.
+Awaiting results of lab analysis in 2024. - Based on survey results, prepare a status report and recommend status of BUI based on delisting criteria.
 Present and discuss results with the AOC community. - If a "not impaired" status results, present recommendation to BPAC, stakeholders and Indigenous Communities to officially re-designate BUI - o If an "impaired" status results, identify next steps required to re-designate